Savannah River Site: Tritium stockpile management

-Tritium recycling
+With the production reactors shut down, there was concern that the nuclear weapons stockpile would become inert through loss of tritium.
+One possibility was a new production reactor (NPR), but in November 1991 the NPR was postponed for two years due to the end of the Cold War.
+The following year it was postponed to 1995, and ultimately was never built.
+The possibility of producing tritium using a linear accelerator, an idea that had already been rejected in 1952, was considered but never implemented.

-One source of tritium is the recycling of tritium of nuclear weapons, many of which were dismantled due to post-Cold War limitations treaties and agreements.
+One source of tritium is recycled nuclear weapons, many of which had to be dismantled due to post-Cold War era limitations treaties and agreements.
 Canisters of tritium are routinely returned to the SRS for processing.
-Each contained three gases: tritium, deuterium, and helium-3, the decay product of tritium and a neutron poison.
+Each contains three gases: tritium, deuterium, and helium-3, the decay product of tritium and a neutron poison.
 A 400 W laser is used to cut a tiny hole through which the heated gases escape.
 The gas mixture is then passed over a metal hydride bed to harvest the helium-3.
 The tritium and deuterium are then separated using the thermal cycling absorption process (TCAP).

-Tritium production

-With the production reactors shut down, there was concern that the nuclear weapons stockpile would become inert through loss of tritium.
-One possibility was the NPR, but in November 1991 it was postponed for two years due to the end of the Cold War.
-The following year it was postponed to 1995, and ultimately was never built.
-The possibility of producing tritium using a linear accelerator, an idea that had already been rejected in 1952, was considered but never implemented.
+Another source of tritium was required, and DOE turned to the TVA.
+Tritium producing burnable absorber rods (TPBARs) were sent to the TVA for irradiation in its commercial Watts Bar Nuclear Plant and Sequoyah Nuclear Plant and sent subsequently for processing to the TEF at SRS.